bath-bcss/Technical-Labs/docs/debugging.md

 ## Exceptions and crashes

 One of the main uses of GDB and other C debuggers more generally is to allow a little more insight into C's errors and crashes.
-If your program receives a signal when running in GDB (for example, a `segfault` signal), the program will halt execution allowing you to examine where execution is at the point which your program is erroring.
+If your program receives a signal when running in GDB (for example, a `SIGSEGV`, or segmentation fault signal), the program will halt execution allowing you to examine where execution is at the point which your program is erroring.

 ## Summary